terenceylchow124/Sudoku-Automation/README.md

 # Testing Steps
 > - Now, you're good to go.
 Go to [sudoku.com](https://sudoku.com/medium/).
 And run main.py.
-> - The programe will automically take 4 steps: 1) screenshot sudoku; 2) recongize digit and generate sudoku board; 3) solve by back-tracking, 4) simulate keyboard actions.
+> - The programe will automically take 4 steps: 1) screenshot sudoku; 2) recongize digit and generate sudoku board; 3) solve by Backtracking, 4) simulate keyboard actions.
 > - Note that, you may need to adjust WINDOW_X, WINDOW_Y, WINDOW_WIDTH and WINDOW_HEIGHT in main.py in order to take proper screenshot from your screen.

 # Acknowledgment